April 2

 Operation is easy: just position the bag (or jar) and close the lid.
 The vacuum starts automatically when the machine detects the closed lid.

-The sealer comes with 75 assorted vacuum bags, however, this does not include any 12-inch wide bags, so to take advantage of the longer seal bar, you'll have to buy your own 12-inch wide bags (like these).
+The sealer comes with 75 assorted vacuum bags, however, this does not include any 12-inch wide bags, so to take advantage of the longer seal bar, you'll have to buy separately (like these).

 12-inch wide bags are harder to find and more expensive--so be sure you need the extra length (over the 10" VP210 or VP215) and will use it before you buy.

-At only about $100 more than the VP215 and 2 pounds lighter (though larger), we think this sealer is an excellent option if you need the extra length.
+At only about $100 more than the VP215, we think this sealer is an excellent option if you need the larger size.

 Just be sure you have a place to park it, and--again--that you need the extra seal bar length.